audio-communication-group/real-time-audio-programming-in-C_SoSe2021/README.md

-# Attention: Due to the failure of the TU-IT, the zoom link will be published on ISIS.
-Until then, happy coding!
+# Attention: Due to the failure of the TU-IT, the zoom link is published on the ISIS platform.